solarissmoke/php-dmarc/README.md

 Improvements/fixes welcome.

+## Installation

+The library is available on Packagist ([solaris/php-dmarc](http://packagist.org/packages/solaris/php-dmarc)) and can be installed using [Composer](http://getcomposer.org/).
+Alternatively you can grab the code directly from GitHub and include the `DmarcAggregateParser.php` script directly or via a PSR-0 autoloader.

 ## Usage

 - Set up your database. `tables.sql` contains the SQL needed to set up the tables.
-- Use the `Dmarc_Aggregate_Parser` class to parse reports - you need to supply it with database credentials, and then run the `parse()` function with an array of files to parse.
+- Use the `Solaris\DmarcAggregateParser` class to parse reports - you need to supply it with database credentials, and then run the `parse()` function with an array of files to parse.
 Something like this:

-		$parser = new Dmarc_Aggregate_Parser( 'dbhost', 'dbuser', 'dbpass', 'dbname' );
+		$parser = new Solaris\DmarcAggregateParser( 'dbhost', 'dbuser', 'dbpass', 'dbname' );
 		$parser->parse( array( 'report-file-1.xml', 'report-file-2.xml', 'report-file-3.xml' ) );

     You can supply either XML files or ZIP files.
 It is assumed that each ZIP file contains only one report.